shybovycha/testerka2/README.md

 ### Web application

-First, install the front-end dependencies with Bower by navigating to the `src/main/resources/static` and running
+First, install the front-end dependencies by navigating to the `src/main/resources/static` and running

 ```
-$ bower install
+$ npm install
 ```

 **IMPORTANT:** you will also have to specify the JDBC params to connect to the database in `src/main/resources/application.properties`.
 Currently the system only supports MySQL and PosgreSQL.